SimCopter: Nintendo 64 version

 A gameplay screenshot of the E3 1997 build.
 The poor draw distance of the title was criticized by the press at the time, and would be a key factor in the cancellation of its North American release.

 A Nintendo 64 version was announced by Maxis on May 22, 1997, a few weeks before E3 1997, where a playable prototype was presented.
 On October 9, 1997, Maxis announced that the game would instead be ported to 64DD peripheral, with an explicit intention of being a North American launch game for the platform, and with Electronic Arts being announced as its publisher; however, years later in an interview for the Video Game History Foundation, Akifumi “Aki” Kodama (president of Maxis K.K., developer of the conversion) and Jeffrey J. Feil (associated producer in SimCopter 64 for Electronic Arts, owners of Maxis) said they never saw a 64DD build, with the former also saying that interaction with other games was never implemented at any point.
 When asked about the 64DD in an issue of Nintendo Power from January 1998, Shigeru Miyamoto mentioned that the game would have an integration with Mario Artist and SimCity 64, in earlier interviews he also mentioned integration with SimCity 2000.
 The game was unofficially canceled on March 9, 1999, following the repeated delays of the peripheral.

 There are at least two surviving prototypes of the port, one being the E3 1997 build, dated June 16, 1997; which was released by the Video Game History Foundation on November 14, 2022.
-The other prototype is dated December 26, 1997, and as of 2024 hasn't been publicly released.
+The other prototype is dated December 26, 1997, and has not been publicly released to date.